 Ham is such a great dinner idea…and it’s not just for the holidays in our house!
 It is packed with protein, inexpensive, and provides not only dinner for the 5 of us but leftovers so I can make meals the next 2 days usually too.
 I had made ham several ways but this time I made this crockpot ham recipe and it came out really delicious.
 Added to our list of easy crockpot recipes for your reference if you’re looking for other slow cooker dinners after you try this one.

-This is what it looked like before I cooked it.
+This is what our crockpot ham recipe looked like after I cooked it.

 Typically if you buy a ham in the grocery store it is a half ham and it is already sliced, not ours.

-This year we moved to Idaho and out here a lot of people purchase meat from the local farms around the city, so we too bought an entire pig and the hams we got were quarter hams that came unsliced which I now prefer.
+This year we moved to Idaho and out here a lot of people purchase meat from the local farms around the city.
+We too bought an entire pig and the hams we got were quarter hams.
+This came unsliced.
+I would suggest slicing it thinly like a spiral sliced ham to get each layer hot.
+I did this on later attempts.

 If you have a pressure cooker I would recommend trying that method as well.
-It allows you to cook everything (even the pineapple glaze) in one pot, thicken the glaze afterward, and it is super quick.
+It allows you to cook everything in one pot, thicken the glaze afterward, and it is super quick.

-BUT….I do like having several methods of cooking depending on the occasion, and making this crockpot ham recipe does allow you to cook a piece that is a bit larger.
+BUT….I do like having several methods of cooking depending on the occasion.
+Making this crockpot ham recipe does allow you to cook a piece that is a bit larger.
 This particular piece wouldn’t have fit inside my 6 qt.
 Instant Pot so there’s that.

 Why would you cook your ham in your slow cooker?